TheoW03/UnityTemplates/README.md

 # seralization In Unity

-basic reuseable code for JSON seralization in unity. just add a file path for use.
+saveload class: basic JSON save and load class In C# unity Player controller: Player this is a basic control functionality class